 From November to March there are temple festivals somewhere in the region virtually every day.
 And as luck would have it, the Munroe temple festival coincided with our visit.
-There were ceremonies everyday and there was food served for the whole community almost every afternoon.
-We visited a Naga ceremonie at the Naga temple.
+There were ceremonies every day and there was food served for the whole community almost every afternoon.
+We visited a Naga ceremony at the Naga temple.
 A young man was brought in trance with a long meditation and some help of the hallucinatory leaves of the beetle nut flower.

-The highlight of the festival is the elephant ceremonie.
+The highlight of the festival is the elephant ceremony.
 Every year a big parade of elephants walk through the streets of Munroe, through the river and around the temple.
-The elephants are beautifully decorated with golden head pieces and the riders hold colorful shields and umbrella’s.
+The elephants are beautifully decorated with golden head pieces and the riders hold colourful shields and umbrella’s.

 We secured a good spot under the bridge to watch the elephants cross the water, But the police kept sending us and all the other spectators away.
 Of course everyone would go back as soon as the cops had left, and so did we.
 When the elephants finally came the police officers wanted to send us away again, but instead they started pictures of the majestic creatures.
 Together we took our photographs filled with excitement of watching these humongous but gorgeous creatures.